LEARNING OBJECTIVES

 Related: Avogadro’s number and Molar Volume-Themasterchemistry.com

-How to find limiting reactant
+How to find limiting reactant?

-Examples to understand a limiting reactant
+Examples of limiting reactant

 Example 1

 In a chemical reaction, a large quantity of oxygen makes things burn rapidly.
 Since oxygen used in excess is left behind when the reaction is completed.
-The other reagent is consumed completely.
-That reactant that is consumed earlier is known as limiting reactant.

 Example 2